Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Something to consider is to allow overriding the Delegate Expression.
 If it's allowed, delegate functions should not be marked final unless the declaring class is final.
 It should also be considered that, if it's allowed, the `override` keyword would not be present with the syntax.

+### Class Construction

+This note may be trivial, but there may be times before construction of an instance was completed, during which invocations of the interface methods produce undefined behaviour.
+This is already the case currently as the invisible fields cannot be initialized before the superclass constructor has been called.
+When the restrictions are removed, the programmer will gain control of the exact order in which things are initialized with respect to delegated interfaces.

 ### Deprecation